Greek Mountains, the mythical Mount Olympus & Mount Pelion.

 You will experience the mountain trails of Olympus, the mountain of the Olympian Gods; and Pelion, the mountain of the Centaurs.
 Visit the Valley of the Muses, the forests of Zeus and the spring of the Centaurs.

-Mount Olympus, highest mountain in Greece offers trails of scarce beauty.
+Mount Olympus, the highest mountain in Greece offers trails of scarce beauty.
 A National Park since1938 to preserve the unique natural environment and a UNESCO Biosphere Reserve.

 Mount Pelion, the densely forested summer residence of the Olympians and the place heroes visited to be tutored by the wisest of Centaurs, has trails roving through the forests and connecting the quaint villages; daily trips from Portaria will take you to the most scenic locations.
 Leaving from the coastal village of Aghios Ioannis a boat ride can take you to the Poseidon Caves.